AESTHET1C/Backglass-2-Library/README.md

 `long getMillis()` – Returns the number of elapsed milliseconds since power-on.
 Alias of Arduino's `millis()` function.

-`void delayMillis(long milliseconds)` – Delays for the given number of milliseconds, blocking other code from running.
+`void waitMillis(long milliseconds)` – Waits for the given number of milliseconds, blocking other code from running.
 Should be used sparingly.
-Equivalent to Arduino's `delay()` function.
+Alias of Arduino's `delay()` function.